kensanata/just-halberds/Knives.md

 The same applies here: Make a note of what you negotiate and stick to it!

-> **Lightning**: hits an enemy and what they are carrying for 5d6 damage each
+> **Lightning**: hits an enemy and what they are carrying for 5d6 damage
 > **Chain Lightning**: hits up to 5 enemies for 2d6 damage each

-Since spells are stronger than weapon attacks, one shouldn’t be able to cast any number of them.
-With each spell cast, the risk of exhaustion increases.
-Therefore, when casting spells, the modified rule applies: roll 2d6 + number of spells cast today ≤ attribute + talent to succeed.
-If the check fails, the talent can no longer be used today.
+Spells can be stronger than weapon attacks but spell casting is not limited by Endurance.
+Instead, the risk of exhaustion increases with each spell cast.
+When casting spells, roll 2d6 + number of spells cast today ≤ attribute + talent to succeed.
+If the check fails, this particular talent can no longer be used today.

 > Example: Adalric conjures rain for privacy.
-He has Intelligence 9,
+He has Intelligence-9,
-> Water-1, making a total of 10.
+> Water-1, for a total of 10.
 Alex rolls 10 + 0 since this was the
-> first spell of the day.
-It’s raining because 10 ≤ 10.
-Chain
+> first spell of the day and it rain because 10 ≤ 10.
+Chain Lightning
-> Lightning follows: Alex rolls 5+1=6 and 6 ≤ 10.
-That kills five
+> follows: Alex rolls 5+1=6 and 6 ≤ 10.
+For damage he rolls 3+4=7 and
+> that kills five goblins since they have Endurance-1 and Life-5 for a
-> goblins.
+> total of 6.

 Magic always leads to discussions.
 You have to like that – otherwise you should skip the Mage career.
 How long can you breathe underwater?